shecker/rosbag_extractor/README.md

 ### bag_csv

-Convert a ROS bag file to a CSV file:
+Convert a ROS bag file to a CSV file and extract the images in image topics in separate folders.
+The image paths are found in the csv file.
 ```
 usage: bag_csv [-h] [-b BAG] [-i [INCLUDE [INCLUDE ...]]]
                [-e [EXCLUDE [EXCLUDE ...]]] [-o OUTPUT] [-v]